mi-erasmusmc/OMOP-Queries/Drug_Cost/DRC03_What_is_out-of-pocket_cost_for_a_given_drug.md

-DRC03: What is out-of-pocket cost for a given drug?
+# DRC03: What is out-of-pocket cost for a given drug?

-Sample query:
+## Sample query

 ```sql
 SELECT